liguyano/qt_demo/README.md

 ## about the version 2.1

 we fineshed the file transport the file less than 1GB.
 And trans diractions.And file save path and the net port name of self computer can be change now.

+## about the version 2.2

+we can use a css file to control to the test style now.
+> &lt;link rel="stylesheet" type="text/css" href="./setting/style.css">